16 Singers & Musicians Who Started Singing Late in Life

-The major labels like Sony and Colombia, often look for singers in their teens who they can develop over a period of time.
+The major record labels like Sony and Colombia, often look for singers in their teens who they can develop over a period of time.
 But many performers have proved that with dedication, commitment and hard work they can achieve their goals.
 No matter how old they are when they get started.

 Age is not a barrier to being a good singer.
 Some are born with a gift of a naturally beautiful voice, while others benefit from singing lessons and voice coaching which can transform the vocal tone, range and technique.